 - a) As part of its accommodation strategy the College regularly undertakes access audits. - b) The College has an Additional Learning Support Co-ordinator, who provides information, advice and arranges support where necessary for students with disabilities. - c) There is a list of specialist equipment, such as radio aids, which the College can make available for use by students and a range of assistive technology is available through the Additional Learning Support office. - d) Outline guidance on admissions is described in the College's Equality and Diversity Policy.
 Appeals against a decision not to offer a place are dealt with under the complaints policy. - e) The College has made a significant investment in the appointment of specialist lecturers to support students with learning difficulties and/or disabilities.
 There are a number of student support assistants who can provide a variety of support for learning.
-There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - f) Specialist programmes are described in College prospectuses, and achievements and destinations are recorded and published in the standard College format. - g) Counselling and welfare services are described in the College Student Guide, which is issued to students at induction, together with leaflets on the complaints and disciplinary procedures.
+There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities. - f) Specialist programmes are described in college prospectuses, and achievements and destinations are recorded and published in the standard College format.